12 Considerations for an Effective Data Center Strategy

 With the increasing adoption of cloud computing and hybrid infrastructure models, organizations face the challenge of developing an effective data center strategy that aligns with these environments and the complexities of the data we capture and use.
 An effective data center strategy ensures reliable operations, optimal performance and scalability.
 This article will explore 12 critical considerations for developing an effective data center strategy in cloud or hybrid environments.

 Identify the types of applications and workloads running in your data center, including their performance, scalability and security needs.
 Before designing a data center strategy, it is crucial to understand the specific workload requirements of your organization.
-This understanding will help you make informed decisions about resource allocation, infrastructure design, and service level agreements (SLAs) with cloud providers.
+This understanding will help you make informed decisions about resource allocation, infrastructure design and service level agreements (SLAs) with cloud providers.
+Careful data center planning at this stage allows for more efficient scaling and long-term stability.

 Choosing the right cloud service provider or providers is paramount to your success if you opt for a hybrid or cloud-based data center strategy.
 Before selecting a provider: